-Ben Duke is the Course Consultant for the Contemporary Dance professional option at London Studio Centre and INTOTO Dance Company.
+Ben Duke, Artistic Director of award-winning Lost Dog is the Course Consultant for the Contemporary Dance professional option at London Studio Centre and INTOTO Dance.

 “I am delighted to be the course consultant for INTOTO.
 I have created 3 pieces for the company and with each group I have been struck by their versatility and creative openness.
 I look forward to contributing to INTOTO in this role and in supporting Sue and her assistant Leesa in their brilliant direction of the company.” – Ben Duke

-INTOTO Dance is fortunate to have attracted some of the foremost choreographers in the country who have created new works for the company; including Lea Anderson, Jose Agudo, Mark Baldwin, Kim Brandstrup, Luke Brown, Nuno Campos, Jorge Crecis, Sarah Dowling, Eleesha Drennan, Malgorzata Dzierzon, Darren Ellis, Martin Lawrance, Cameron McMillan, Kerry Nicholls, Gemma Nixon, Henri Oguike, Freddie Opoku-Addaie, Wayne Parsons, Arthur Pita, John Ross, Yolande Snaith, Melanie Teall, Dam Van Huynh, Anna Williams, Ben Wright, and Yolande Yorke-Edgell.
+INTOTO Dance has attracted some of the foremost choreographers in the country who have created new works for the company; including Lea Anderson, Jose Agudo, Mark Baldwin, Kim Brandstrup, Luke Brown, Nuno Campos, Jorge Crecis, Sarah Dowling, Eleesha Drennan, Malgorzata Dzierzon, Darren Ellis, Martin Lawrance, Cameron McMillan, Kerry Nicholls, Gemma Nixon, Henri Oguike, Freddie Opoku-Addaie, Wayne Parsons, Arthur Pita, John Ross, Yolande Snaith, Melanie Teall, Dam Van Huynh, Anna Williams, Ben Wright, and Yolande Yorke-Edgell.